AMTcommunity/vns-truffle/README.md

 -----------------------

-Truffle is a development environment, testing framework and asset pipeline for Vnscoin, aiming to make life as an Vnscoin developer easier.
-With Truffle, you get:
+The vns-truffle is derived from the truffle.
+The vns-truffle is a development environment, testing framework and asset pipeline for Vnscoin, aiming to make life as an Vnscoin developer easier.
+With Vns-truffle, you get:

 * Built-in smart contract compilation, linking, deployment and binary management.
 * Automated contract testing with Mocha and Chai.